-Music is one of the few GCSEs which has retained a coursework element, in fact 60% of it is coursework.
+Music is one of the few GCSEs which has retained a coursework element, in fact 60% is coursework - that means that the majority of the course is focused on making, creating, and performing music.
 Not only do students perform a solo on their chosen instrument/voice; they also perform in a small group.
+In addition, they have the opportunity to experiment with